xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 ## Guicey bundle

 Shared state is assumed to be used by bundles.
-Bundle provides special [shortcut methods](configuration.md#guicey-bundle) for accessing state.
+Bundles provide special [shortcut methods](configuration.md#guicey-bundle) for accessing state.
 It is assumed that state is declared under initialization phase and could be accessed under both phases (but not restricted, so state could be declared in run phase too).